rickNoise/python-ai-agent/README.md

 # Calling function: write_file
 # Calling function: run_python_file
 # Final response:
 # Great!
 The calculator app now seems to be working correctly.
-T
+The output shows the expression and the result in a formatted way.
 ```